What to expect during a Digital First Service Standard assessment and how your content can help you meet the criteria.

 - working with a service designer to understand the user journey

 - reviewing language and readability

-By the end of the discovery phase you should have delivered content recommendations and a high-level plan, which show an understanding of what the content will cover and the problems it should address.
+By the end of the discovery phase, you should have delivered content recommendations and a high-level plan.
+They will show an understanding of what the content will cover and the problems it should address.

 An example might be that you have evidence to suggest users struggle with complex eligibility requirements.
-This means providing the information in other formats is going to be important, so your content plan might recommend a focus on creating good guidance for call handlers or staff providing face to face advice.
+This means providing the information in other formats is going to be important, so your content plan might recommend a focus on creating good guidance for call handlers or staff giving face-to-face advice.

 At this stage you need a good understanding of who you need to work with to develop content, so developing a stakeholder map is very important.